Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 This form is more or less self explanatory.
 You can choose a color scale (currently rainbow or blue-white-red).
-Note that it is possible to save a legend in a separate file, or to load a legend from such a file, with the “save” and “load” buttons.
+Note that it is possible to save a legend in a separate file, or to load a legend from such a file, with the *Save* and *Load* buttons.

 .. image:: screenshots/viewer/image18.png
    :width: 6.26042in
    :height: 4.85903in

-Figure 16: the 2 tabs of the legend editor
+Figure 16: The 2 tabs of the legend editor

 When using a percentile legend, colors are assigned to a cell based on the percentage of cells that hold a value lower than that of the current